gecko/scavenger-hunt/README.md

 A lightweight Python / Streamlit application that let's you easily set up a digital scavenger hunt.

 ## Description
 The app is build as `streamlit` multipage app.
 The entry point is `app.py`.
-All other pages are defined in the `ressources.yaml`-file.
+All other pages are defined in the `ressources/config.yaml`-file.

 The main code is in `utils.py`.
 Here the function `render_page()` does the work.
-It is returned by the function `get_named_page_renderer()`, which configures and renames `render_page()`.
+It is returned by the function `get_named_page_renderer()`, which configures and renames the function `render_page()`.

+>   For `st.Page()` to work with functions, **each page needs an individual function.**
+>
+>   Using this hacky factory-like construct lets us define all pages purely in the `config.yaml`
+>
-This way, streamlits `st.Pages()` function gets one individual function per page.
+>   and generate an individual function per page dynamically.

-Every page (except for the very first one) needs a password.
+In the `yaml`-file, every page (except for the very first one) needs a password.
-The password for each next page is given to the user, if a quizz is solved correctly.
+The password for each next page is given to the user, if a quiz is solved correctly.

 ## Configuration
 Each page can be configured in the file `ressources/config.yaml`.